 Truly exciting and magnificent in every aspect, Lord of the Flies explores the inevitability of human violence, struggle for power and survival.
 If you’re a teenager and interested in a mystery adventure told through a dark but subtle dystopian lens, having believable characters and an intriguing plot, then go ahead and pick up this timeless classic.

 You made it to the end of the list of 15 Best Dystopian Books Like The Maze Runner.
-In your search for similar novels, one or more of the books above should keep you busy with their suspense, poignant narrative and mind-blowing adventures.
+In your quest for similar novels, one or more of the books above should keep you busy with their suspense, poignant narrative and mind-blowing adventures.

 More like this: